Postgraduate Research

 The Centre for Future Engineering has a long-standing recognition for working across the fields of mechanical, aeronautical and civil engineering, robotics and automation and advanced materials.
 Researchers collaborate closely with industry partners and foster interdisciplinary approaches to address real-world engineering challenges.
 As early as in 1987 it had been appointed the home of the National Advanced Robotics Research Centre.
 Research topics investigated by PGRs since that time have included autonomous vehicle development, sustainable construction methods, innovative materials, and advancements in renewable energy technologies, digital innovation, and environmental engineering.

 Today, the centre continues to pursue these research topics and more are added through the North of England Robotics Innovation Centre (NERIC).
-NERIC It is a research facility that focusses on the rapidly growing robotics and automation sectors and translates pioneering research in engineering into cost-effective solutions for industry.
+NERIC is a research facility that focuses on the rapidly growing robotics and automation sectors and translates pioneering research in engineering into cost-effective solutions for industry.
 Robots provide aid for work that is dangerous, repetitive, dirty, and difficult.
 Researchers at NERIC explore and drive the future of robotics together with industry partners who share the goal to explore how robots can drive productivity.

 NERIC’s key areas or research include robotics for intelligent infrastructure, digital automation, and supply chain improvement.
 Working across a range of sectors, the research team addresses robotics and automation, the requirements of net zero, healthcare technologies, vehicle automation and the development of smart cities.
 Learn more about members of the NERIC team.